speedment/speedment-doc/pages/speedment_examples.md

 ```

-When we are working with very small tables, we could use an alternate method where values are mapped in from another table for each iteration.
+When you are working with very small tables, an alternate method can be used where values are mapped in from another table for each iteration.
 ``` java
     films.stream()
         .filter(Film.RATING.equal("PG-13"))